 Other downtown hotels:

-Start at the HUB or any Voting Site and register to vote to get your free copy of the ArtPrize Event Guide and map.
-Whether you prefer to walk, bike, or ride, it’s easy to get around Grand Rapids and get close to the ArtPrize action.
+Start at any ArtPrize HUB and pick up your free copy of the ArtPrize Event Guide.
+Whether you prefer to walk, bike or ride, it’s easy to get around Grand Rapids and get close to the ArtPrize action.

 ArtPrize Metro Pass (The Rapid, Silver Line)

 Gain unlimited rides on the Silver Line bus and 10 free rides on all of The Rapid's fixed routes for the duration of the ArtPrize event with an ArtPrize Metro Pass.
-Get a Metro Pass for $5 at the ArtPrize HUB, any Voting Site, or one of several area Meijer stores.
-Starting on September 13, seven participating Meijer stores will begin carrying this $5 bundle with an Event Guide, Map, and Metro Pass!
+Get a Metro Pass for $5 at any ArtPrize HUB, or one of several area Meijer stores.
+Starting in early September, seven participating Meijer stores will begin carrying this $5 bundle with an Event Guide and Metro Pass!